alexying2110/redditpcsalestracker/README.md

 Instructions for people who are newish to python:
   1.  install pipenv using pip in bash/cmd
-  2.  type "install pipenv" with the project directory open
+  2.  type "pipenv install" with the project directory open
   3.  type "pipenv run python saletracker.py"

 Expected updates: